-Ukraine crisis: Russia to offer humanitarian corridor in Sumy city where Indian students are stuck

-The corridor is a part of the many evacuation routes proposed by Russia.
-They will open at 12.30 pm today.
+Ukraine: Evacuation of Indian students in Sumy begins after Russia offers humanitarian corridor

+Reyansh Ashri, an education consultant in India whose students are in Sumy, told Scroll.in that her students have boarded the bus.

+Anuj Kumar, a final year student, said the buses will soon leave Sumy, where around 600 Indian students are stranded.

-The Russian embassy on Tuesday said it will establish a humanitarian corridor to allow civilians to leave besieged Ukrainian cities including Sumy, where around 600 Indian students are stranded.
+The process began after the Russian embassy on Tuesday said it will establish a humanitarian corridor to allow civilians to leave besieged Ukrainian cities.

 A humanitarian corridor is a temporary demilitarised zone that allows evacuations or transport of aid in a crisis-hit area.